09 Feb 2019

 Java is not dangerous, if you use it to run code you trust: using it to run web page animations has had some problems.

-or by installing the whole Xcode package using the App Store.
+Install the full Xcode package using the App Store,

 Basically the procedure is to list your ports and uninstall them before upgrade,

 and reinstall your ports.

 MacPorts may install new versions of Perl, Python, or Ruby required by ports: